Council Members' Biographies

 Lachlan completed his Honours Degree of Bachelor of Arts at the University of Adelaide in 2004, and more recently has been the recipient of the Bill Cowan Barr Smith Library Research Fellowship (University of Adelaide), and the Australian War Memorial Research Fellowship.

 His current role as Student and Learning Services Manager in the Faculty of Engineering, Computer and Mathematical Sciences provides key support for the University’s learning and teaching, curriculum and governance functions.

 Mr David Hill, B. Comm., M.B.A

-David is the Chief Operating Officer of Deloitte Australia.
-David previously led Deloitte's national mid-market business, Deloitte Private, Deloitte's national M&A Transaction Services business and the Deloitte's Corporate Finance business in South Australia.
+David Hill is Chief Operating Officer of Deloitte Asia.
+David was previously Chief Operating Officer of Deloitte Australia and led Deloitte's national mid-market business, Deloitte Private; Deloitte's national M&A Transaction Services business and Deloitte's Corporate Finance business in South Australia.